-McGill is phasing out the sale of bottled water on its campus by May 1, 2019
+McGill is phasing out the sale of single-use plastic bottled water on its campuses by the end of May 2019

 In addition to raising awareness about the negative social and environmental impacts of bottled water, McGill will:

-- Ban the sale of bottled water on campus — By May 1, 2019, non-carbonated bottled water will no longer be sold at food service locations and vending machines.
+- Ban the sale of bottled water on campus — By the end of May 2019, non-carbonated bottled water will no longer be sold at food service locations and vending machines.
 Bottled water is currently not sold at residential dining facilities (since 2010) or the SSMU building (since 2009).

 - Provide easy access to tap water — The University will install 25 new water fountains on the downtown and Macdonald campuses near food vendors and other high-traffic areas.
 Several existing fountains will be retrofitted to make it easier to refill reusable water containers.